-- Review background documentation regarding the existing Aggregate Resource Act licence and surrender requirements. - Review background documentation regarding the existing Campus Operations. - Compile and interpret information from existing data sources, including data sources listed in Table 5 - Conduct investigations to confirm site information, (land uses, viewpoints and viewsheds) compiled from existing documentation and document the findings in the Land Use Existing Conditions Report that will form an appendix to the EA Report. - Conduct discussions with Municipal Planning Staff to confirm local development activity and identify potential planning issues. - Review findings of all supporting studies (in relation to relevant policies and provincial guidelines) - Based on the Conceptual Designs developed for the Alternative Methods: - Predict and assess potential impacts of the alternative methods on the existing land uses and viewpoints.
-Particular attention will be given to the identification of land uses potentially sensitive to landfilling activities, as defined in the Provincial guidelines and municipal policies. - Apply mitigation measures to determine the net effects for each Alternative Method and compare the degree of net effects using the criteria and indicators for the land use Environment component, rank

-- the Alternative Methods, and identify the Recommended Alternative from a land use Environment perspective. - Once the Preferred Method has been identified and additional details developed from a design and operations perspective, an impact assessment will be conducted.
+- Compile and interpret information from existing data sources, including data sources listed in Table 5 - Conduct investigations to confirm site information, (land uses, viewpoints and viewsheds) compiled from existing documentation and document the findings in the Land Use Existing Conditions Report that will form an appendix to the EA Report. - Conduct discussions with Municipal Planning Staff to confirm local development activity and identify potential planning issues, including Niagara Region and the City of Niagara Falls, as well as municipalities situated within the surrounding Study Area, including the Town of Niagara-on-the-Lake, City of Thorold and City of St. Catherines. - Review findings of all supporting studies (in relation to relevant policies and provincial guidelines) - Based on the Conceptual Designs developed for the Alternative Methods: - Predict and assess potential impacts of the alternative methods on the existing land uses and viewpoints.
+Particular attention will be given to the identification of land uses potentially sensitive to landfilling activities, as defined in the Provincial guidelines and municipal policies. - Apply mitigation measures to determine the net effects for each Alternative Method and compare the degree of net effects using the criteria and indicators for the land use Environment component, rank the Alternative Methods, and identify the Recommended Alternative from a land use Environment perspective. - Once the Preferred Method has been identified and additional details developed from a design and operations perspective, an impact assessment will be conducted.
 The impact assessment will identify potential environmental effects with more certainty and will include more site-specific impact management measures and monitoring requirements.
 The information and analysis will be documented in a Land Use Environment Impact Assessment Report that will form an appendix to the EA.